4Players/odin-sdk/README.md

 **:warning: Important Notice:**

 > Please note that ODIN is currently in **Beta** and features are being added over time.
-We are currently accepting a limited amount of games into our [Early Bird](https://www.4players.io/odin-application/) program as we continue to improve the service and server capacity.

 ## Supported Platforms